liza-no/IE500_Data_Mining_Project/README.md

 Feel free to add your own ideas and notebooks :)

+Models which we intend to explore (Pick one or two and write your name behind it):
+- Logistic Regression
+- Naive Bayes
+- Decision Tree
+- Random Forest
+- XGBoost
+- Support Vector Machine
+- KNN (classifier)

 My additional ideas would be:
 - Scrape Web data for song lyrics to generate features via basic NLP techniques
 - Include additional datasets that may include performance enhancing features